Looking for the best crossbow? Well, you’ve come to the right place.

 It also features a well-designed cocking mechanism and dependable safety features.

-Unlike some competitors, it’s a reasonably lightweight design with a compact limb system.
+Unlike competitors, it's a reasonably lightweight design with a compact limb system.

 PROS